MRI PERIPHERAL ANGIO

 Purpose of MRI Peripheral Angio

-• Assessment of severity and extent of disease.
+• The severity and extent of the disease.

-• Checking the patency of grafts, stents, or post-surgical vessels.
+• Grading of stents, grafts, or post-operative vessels.

 Procedure of MRI Peripheral Angio